 I started in the DIY world and want everyone to know it's easy.
 Buying organic, cold-pressed, 100% Rosehip Seed Oil is all you need to get started.
-You may find a pre-made/pre-portioned product sold by your favourite natural beauty brand; however, please do not spend a fortune.
+Please do not spend a fortune.
 Some ultra-luxury brands farm, harvest and extract their oils.
 This 'farm to face' approach is admirable.
 Their product is likely exceptional.
 However, carrier oils are not highly active substances.
 So, although beneficial for your skin, you probably won't see noticeably different results if you try different versions of the same oil.

 For DIY products, I recommend a four-oil approach.
 This allows you to fine-tune it easily, so it's tailored to your skin and your preferences.
 Then, if you make 100ml at a time, the math is easy.

 Here is a great face oil recipe to get you started if you want to try DIY at home: